mattermost/docs/source/about/subscription.rst

 Purchase Mattermost Licenses
 ----------------------------

 Mattermost offers capabilities through **Mattermost Enterprise** and **Mattermost Professional** subscription plans.
 Your plan subscription determines what features you have access to.
-When choosing a subscription.
+When choosing a subscription:

 Mattermost self-hosted deployments require a license subscription key to be applied to access features in the Professional or Enterprise plans via purchase options at https://mattermost.com/pricing/.